OjeWilliams/SQL_Zoo/codes/MoreJoin.md

 ```
 <br>

-7.btain the cast list for the film 'Alien'
+11.Which were the busiest years for 'Rock Hudson', show the year and the number of movies he made each year for any year in which he made more than 2 movies.
 ```
-SELECT DISTINCT(name) FROM actor
+SELECT yr, COUNT(*) FROM movie
-JOIN casting ON actor.id = actorid
+JOIN casting ON movie.id = movieid
-JOIN movie ON movie.id = movieid
+JOIN actor ON actor.id = casting.actorid
-WHERE title = 'Alien';
+WHERE name = 'Rock Hudson'
+GROUP BY yr  HAVING COUNT(*) > 2 ;

 ```
 <br>